Camden, Cherry Hill school district officials to release updated school plans next week

 "We're hopeful," said Aaron Williams, a parent in the Pennsauken School District, where they're still waiting on a final plan.
 "It does cost a lot of money to get people to watch your kids while you go to work.
 But I prefer he go back to school if we can help it."

-Another issue many districts are working on: accessibility and technology.
+Another issue many districts have been working on: accessibility and technology.
 Camden School District officials say back in March, 30% of their families had access to the internet with some kind of device for remote learning.
-Now, McCombs says that number is up to 92% of families who have what they need to learn remotely.
+Now, that number is up to 92%.

 Both superintendents said while they plan to open schools for in-person instruction this fall, they are prepared to pivot to an all-virtual plan if needed.